Synternet/syntropy-devops-integrations/ipfs-terraform-ansible/Notes.md

 ipfs-cluster-ctl --basic-auth <username:password> will use the given credentials to perform the request.

 Note that unless --force-http is passed, using basic-auth is only supported on HTTPS requests or using the libp2p API endpoint (which uses an encrypted channel).

+Configuring IP for communication

+Inside the .ipfs folder, there is a “config” file.
+It contains a lot of settings including the network details on which our IPFS nodes will work on.
+Open this config file and find “Addresses”.
+It will look like this:

+"Addresses": {
+"API": "/ip4/192.168.10.1/tcp/5001",
+"Announce": [],
+"Gateway": "/ip4/192.168.10.1/tcp/8080",
+"NoAnnounce": [],
+"Swarm": [
+"/ip4/0.0.0.0/tcp/4001",
+"/ip6/::/tcp/4001"
+]
+},
+The IP mentioned in the API is the one on which IPFS will bind on for communication.
+By default, it’s localhost (127.0.0.1), so to enable our nodes to “see” each other we need to set this parameter accordingly to each node’s IP.
+Gateway parameter is for access from the browser.